bike9876@エボ猫.コム

 qemu-system-x86_64 -help,

-networking” [6] and to forward the VM’s port 22 (ie
+virtual network adaptor, and to forward the VM’s port 22 (ie sshd) to

 vncviewer :5900 # change port number as needed (see output of qemu-system-x86_64 command)